A new panel app can help you squeeze more power out of your Linux laptop battery, all thanks Slimbook.

 sudo apt update && sudo apt install slimbookbattery

-Keep in mind that this app only works when it is run and an energy mode is specified.
-If you don’t launch the app, it can’t provide any power optimisations — so consider adding it your Startup Applications.
+Do keep in mind that this utility only works when it is running and an energy mode is specified.
+If you don’t launch the app it cannot provide any power optimisations — consider adding it your Startup Applications incase you forget!